 Houston-based Plains Exploration & Production Co.
-(PXP) said Thursday it hopes to raise $1-2 billion from its Gulf of Mexico (GOM) properties either through third-party joint ventures or through asset sales "to align capital spending with operating cash flow."
+(PXP) said Thursday it hopes to raise $1-2 billion by selling its Gulf of Mexico (GOM) portfolio either through third-party joint ventures or through asset sales “to align capital spending with operating cash flow.”

 The independent, which didn’t indicate a time frame for the sales, said it had “studied its GOM operations over the past few months and now plans to reduce its GOM exposure and related capital spending while delivering to its shareholders the unrecognized value created by our recent drilling success” in the onshore.

 Although PXP’s extensive GOM operations are being cut back or eliminated, the onshore operations delivered strong quarterly results.

 At the Granite Wash development in the Texas Panhandle, PXP is operating four rigs and plans to add another rig by the end of September.
 “The five-rig program will enable PXP to spud up to 19 horizontal wells in 2010 and 22 projected wells in 2011,” said the company.
 This year two producing wells have been drilled and a third is awaiting completion.

 PXP’s first Granite Wash horizontal producer, the Thomas 903-H well in the Wheeler area, was completed with an initial production (IP) rate of 12.2 MMcf/d with 1,373 b/d of condensate and an estimated 1,311 b/d of natural gas liquids (NGL) per day (3,653 boe/d net).
 A second well was completed with an IP rate of 15.4 MMcf/d with 746 b/d of condensate and 1,532 barrels b/d of NGL (3,822 boe/d net).

 In the Haynesville Shale, 2Q2010 average sales volumes were 106 MMcfe/d net, which is 19% more than in the first three months of this year.